Table of Contents

 There are some common, but unspecific symptoms such as headaches, fatigue, poor attention/concentration, irritability-emotional disturbances, and also nausea, loss of smell, mood changes, getting confused.

-Potential problem makes the fact that symptoms may not, and often are not, present right after injury, taking days and weeks to develop.
-In older individuals, slow growing subdural hematoma with confusion, memory loss and subtle balance disorders is the most overlooked trauma sequel that can lead to a range of serious outcomes, fatal end included.
+The potential problem makes the fact that symptoms may not, and often are not, present right after injury, taking days and weeks to develop.
+In older individuals, slow-growing subdural hematoma with confusion, memory loss and subtle balance disorders is the most overlooked trauma sequel that can lead to a range of serious outcomes, fatal end included.